 10.9.1.2.6 Floor request cancel response

-Table 10.9.1.2.6-1 describes the information flow floor request cancel response, from the floor control server to the floor control participant, which is used to indicate the response for the floor request cancellation.
+Table 10.9.1.2.6-1 describes the information flow floor request cancel response, from the floor control server to the floor control participant and from the floor control server to the floor control server or MC gateway server, which is used to indicate the response for the floor request cancellation.
 This information flow is sent in unicast.

 Table 10.9.1.2.6-1: Floor request cancel response